Ajman International Airport: Security

 Ajman International Airport, being part of the United Arab Emirates will follow after its neighbouring emirates such as Dubai and Abu Dhabi in terms of the security measures taken when entering the country.
 This further includes restrictions on fire, explosives, illicit substances and guns.
 This further extends to carry on luggage in terms of liquid, sharp objects and flammable item restrictions.
 Furthermore, similar to that of Abu Dhabi International Airport and Dubai International Airport, passengers engaging in layover flights will also have security measures with carry on luggage x-ray scanners and walk through metal detectors regardless of whether they will be exiting the Ajman International Airport to go to Ajman itself.

 Airlines and destinations

 Passengers

-After its opening in 2021, when passengers are able to fly, Ajman International Airport, is set to cater to a minimum of one million passengers per annum and is estimated to rise up to 10.4 million by 2046.
+After its opening, Ajman International Airport is set to cater to a minimum of one million passengers per annum and is estimated to rise up to 10.4 million by 2046.
 This airport is set to be driven largely by low cost carrier (LCC) and cargo operations in the first initial phase of its opening, the new airport is projected to achieve a significant amount of international passenger traffic over five years of it opening.
 However, 70% of its air traffic is set to come from low cost carriers (LCC) and 30% from regional flights.
 Although Ajman International Airport is set to cater to this large amount, it is not set to be equal to the measure of airports of other larger emirates such as Abu Dhabi and Dubai, specifically in passenger transportation.